 Maritza Ruiz-Kim is a Bay Area artist and writer who makes books for kids.
 Her current projects include picture books, a young reader graphic novel, and a hybrid illustrated middle grade novel.
 She’s published comics and an illustrated essay in MUTHA Magazine.
 Before coming to kid lit, she exhibited her fine art studio work in gallery shows in New York, Miami, Santa Fe, and San Francisco.
 Maritza currently serves as a Co-Illustrator Coordinator for the SF North & East Bay Region of SCBWI and also makes use of offerings from Kids Comics Unite, The Illustration Department, and Storyteller Academy.
 In Spring 2025, she has a comic included in the crowdfunded, LET’S GO!
 A Kids Comics Studio Anthology!

-Nadia Salomon is a #PitMad Success Story and award-winning author of GOODNIGHT GANESHA, which is a Bank Street Best Book, ALSC DIA Selection, and #NCTEWow book.
-Her new book, A VOICE OF HOPE: THE MYRLIE EVERS WILLIAMS STORY, released on Sept.
-24, 2024!
-She writes on themes of South Asian and Caribbean culture, STEM, nonfiction, and humor.
-Nadia is an award-winning journalist and holds a journalism degree from Emerson College.
-When not participating in her own goodnight rituals or spinning silly yarns... you'll find her working closely with SCBWI, 12x12 Challenge, Kids Comics Unite, and Storyteller Academy.
+Nadia Salomon is a #Pitmad Success Story and the award-winning author of the acclaimed title, A VOICE OF HOPE.
+It is the first picture book biography ever written about iconic civil rights activist, Myrlie Evers-Williams.
+It won a 2025 SCBWI Crystal Kite Honor Award, the 2025 BCALA, SLJ Children and Youth Literary Award for non-fiction, a 2025 Notable Social Studies Trade Book Award, a 2025 Bank Street Best Children's Book Award, and earned two starred reviews from SLJ and The Horn Book.
+Her debut, GOODNIGHT GANESHA, is a Bank Street Best Children's Book, ALSC DIA Selection, and #NCTEWow Poetry Honor book.
+Her third picture book, A RAKHI FOR RAKESH, is a heartwarming sibling story set against the S. Asian holiday, Raksha Bandhan.
+Nadia writes on themes of South Asian and Caribbean culture, STEM, nonfiction, and humor.
+She is also an award-winning journalist with a degree from Emerson College.
+When she's not participating in her own goodnight rituals or spinning silly yarns... you'll find her on faculty at Storyteller Academy and working closely with SCBWI, 12x12 Challenge, and Kids Comics Unite.

 SEINA WEDLICK is a Nigerian-American children’s book author who enjoys writing diverse stories infused with her culture and traditions.
 Seina is the author of NAMING CEREMONY (Abrams Kids, Spring 2023), THE NIGHT MARKET (Random House, Fall 2024), and SPACE FOR EVERYONE (Random House, Winter 2025).
 She is passionate about early literacy and equity in education.
 She believes in the importance of diversity, culture, and traditions which she incorporates into her books.
 She enjoys amplifying diverse voices as well as lending her time to support the creative arts at events catered towards socio-economically disadvantaged elementary schools.